Marketing Management

 • Cambridge Exams (Proficiency Certificate) – 180 and above or Pass

-Course assessment usually comprises of a final examination and continuous assessment.
-The continuous assessment can include amongst others, mid-term tests, case study analysis, group and individual assignments/projects, presentations and class participation.
+Course assessment usually comprises of a comprehensive final exam and continuous assessment.
+Continuous assessment can include amongst others, mid-terms, projects, individual or/and group work, and class participation.

 Letter grades are calculated based on the weight of the final exam and the continuous assessment and the actual numerical marks obtained in these two assessment components.
 Based on the course grades the student’s semester grade point average (GPA) and cumulative point average (CPA) are calculated.